yt-dlp/yt-dlp/README.md

     --no-post-overwrites            Do not overwrite post-processed files
     --embed-subs                    Embed subtitles in downloaded media.
-                                    Available for video (mp4, webm, mkv) and audio (m4a, mp3, ogg, flac).
-Use --convert- subtitles lrc when embedding subtitles in
+                                    Available for video (mp4, webm, mkv) and "lrc" in audio (m4a, mp3, ogg, flac) --no-embed-subs                 Do not embed subtitles (default)
-                                    audio files
-    --no-embed-subs                 Do not embed subtitles (default)
     --embed-thumbnail               Embed thumbnail in the video as cover art --no-embed-thumbnail            Do not embed thumbnail (default)